RAVE FabriCARE: Position Papers

 They believe that the more you understand about their processes the better.

 So they distribute position papers, white papers and ebooks.
 They provide content heavy websites.
-They conduct educational seminars for clients, retail store employees and custom clothiers.
-They invite you to tour their facility so that you can learn as much as possible — or as much as you ever want to know — about their processes.
+They conduct educational seminars.
+They want you to learn as much as possible — or as much as you ever want to know — about their processes.

 All that before you turn over your fine garments to them.